tenstad/terraform-provider-remote/README.md

 - `go install` to compile the provider.
 The provider binary will be built in `$GOPATH/bin`.
 - `make test` to acceptance test the provider.
-NOTE: Docker is required, as the tests are performed between container.
+NOTE: Docker is required, tests are performed between container.
 - `go generate` to generate documentation.